mircopergreffi/room-assigner/README.md

 Rooms are determined by votes.
 See `config_template.yaml` file for more.

+Returns the optimal room assignments by maximizing the member votes

 ## Requirements
 It requires Python3 and pip for dependencies.
 Check python installation and version: